Updated on Dec 29, 2025 11:48 IST

 A:

-BSc agriculture course is divided into 8 semesters over 4 years where aspirants get to learn about crop production, agricultural economics, engineering, and marketing plant pathology, and soil science.
+BSc agriculture course is divided into 8 semesters over 4 years.
+To learn about crop production, agricultural economics, engineering, plant pathology and soil science.

 The topics related to agriculture, including soil science, plant breeding and genetics, agricultural economics, agronomy, agricultural engineering, plant pathology, crop physiology, horticulture, livestock management, agricultural extension, and agricultural marketing are covered.